JoshPaulie/goonbot/docs/league.md

 Goonbot has a couple of analytic commands for League.
 ---
 ## No name needed
-All league commands have the ability to call the command with no summoner passed.
-If no summoner name is provided, the bot will fallback to your personal summoner name.
+You can use any league-related commands without specifying a summoner name, the bot knows everyone's summoner name and will automatically use it as a default.

 This means that if Josh wanted to get his last game, he'd just type `/lastgame` and not `/lastgame bexli`
 ---
 ## League commands are semi-synchronous
-All of Goonbot commands are asynchronous, meaning that many people can call the same command in the same instant, and they'll all get their response in the same instant.
-This is not the case for League commands.
+Goonbot commands work asynchronously, allowing multiple people to use the same command simultaneously and receive their responses at the same time.
+However, League commands don't operate in the same way.

-As a limitation of using `discord.py` with `pulsefire`, league commands are processed in a queue.
-So if 2 people call league commands around the same time, the first caller's command must finish before the following is started
+As a limitation of using `discord.py` with `pulsefire`, league commands are (effectively) processed in a queue.
+So if 2 people use a league commands around the same time, the first caller's command must finish before the following is started
 ---
 ## Responses are cached
 A lot of the data that supports League commands are cached, resulting in much faster command execution times.